-White Rose College of the Arts and Humanities (WRoCAH)
+Arts and Humanities Research Council White Rose College of the Arts and Humanities Collaborative Doctoral Awards

 A Doctoral Training Partnership of the Universities of York, Leeds and Sheffield

-Open to EU and UK (home) students.
+Open to International (including EU) and UK (home) students.

 These awards are attached to specific projects:

 By the time you start your PhD study, you should have:

-- a first or 2:1 honours degree or equivalent
+- a First or 2:1 honours degree or equivalent

-- a Masters-level qualification
+- a Masters-level qualification.

 Full-time and part-time study